11.0 Post-Season Playoffs, Playdowns and Championships, Structure, ALLIANCE Manual of Operations (Minor Hockey Alliance of Ontario)

 .1 All schedules, scheduled games and ALLIANCE Playdown and Playoff series must be completed as per the final agreed contract.
 Failure to comply with said contracts may result in sanctions to team officials, local associations and causes the team to be ineligible for any remaining play.

-For U18AAA hockey competition, playdowns will consist of the following top eight (8) qualifying teams only.
+For U18AAA hockey competition, playdowns will consist of the following top eight (8) qualifying teams only unless otherwise determined.

 2nd vs 7th best 3 of 5